mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 I wrote a script that fixes that.

-I read through the SSDF and I figured that lots of people could benefit from the work, and a summary.
+Then I read through the SSDF and I figured that lots of people could benefit from the work, and a summary.

 I include advice for getting started that aligns with the SSDF.

-If you're a big shop or a small shop and you want to tighten the security in your Software Development system, and the NIST SSDF was overly difficult to get through, then this talk is for you.
+If you're a big shop or a small shop and you want to tighten the security in your Software Development system, and the NIST SSDF was overly difficult to read through, then this talk is for you.

+I am not the originator of a lot of this material.
+NIST is.
+I'm just "distilling" it.

 ## Intro

 This presentation and materials can be found [here](https://github.com/mvanwinkleias/blog_posts/blob/master/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md)

+### About NIST
+> The National Institute of Standards and Technology (NIST) was founded in 1901 and is now part of the U.S. Department of Commerce.
+NIST is one of the nation's oldest physical science laboratories. - https://www.nist.gov/about-nist

+> Mission: To promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life. - https://www.nist.gov/about-nist

 ### The NIST SSDF